-Abstract-This paper describes a possible extension of wellknown open source grammar checking software LanguageTool.
-The proposed extension allows the developers to write grammar rules that rely on natural language parser-supplied dependency trees.
-Such rules are indispensable for the analysis of word-word links in order to handle a variety of grammar errors, including improper use of articles, incorrect verb government, and wrong word form agreement.
+This paper describes a possible extension for a well-known open source grammar checking software LanguageTool.
+The proposed extension allows the developers to write grammatical rules that rely on natural language parser-supplied dependency trees.
+Such rules are indispensable for the analysis of word-word links in order to handle a variety of grammatical errors, including improper use of articles, incorrect verb government, and wrong word form agreement.